 For those that know me, I’ve spent a considerable amount of my professional life leveraging technology to solve meaningful problems.
 I come from a mentality of remote-first environments, and have experienced the by-product of reduced capital costs and increased productivity. eXp is a fully distributed virtual brokerage, and if you’re not one of the 43,000+ agents within that world, you might not realize the impressive scale of this global organization, particularly in the business of “real estate”.
 Naturally, I was drawn to their tech-forward approach, and how they espouse core values of agility, collaboration, and innovation.

-Businesses that were nimble in adapting to the WFH environment during the pandemic have experienced rocketship growth at unprecedented levels, which we are seeing across a number of essential verticals in online education, e-commerce, and proptech.
-Perhaps you can call it a ten year overnight success, but as the saying goes, luck is when preparation meets opportunity.
+Businesses that were nimble in adapting to the WFH environment during the pandemic have experienced rocketship growth at unprecedented levels, which we are seeing across a number of essential verticals in education, e-commerce, and real estate.
+Perhaps you can call it a ten-year overnight success, but as the saying goes, luck is when preparation meets opportunity.
 During the Great Recession in 2007-09 when the housing market crashed, Sanford, who was a top producing broker himself, understood that the real estate industry was in need of massive reinvention.

-It wasn’t until 2016, when the Virbela platform was adopted as its virtual solution.
+It wasn’t until 2016 that the Virbela platform was adopted as its virtual solution.
 Virbela is the first virtual world platform designed specifically to solve the challenges of remote collaboration.
-Its founders are organizational psychologists by trade, and describe both social and emotional connection as the key to high-performing remote teams.
+Its founders are organizational psychologists by trade and describe both social and emotional connections as the key to high-performing remote teams.
 Happiness, safety, and health are core tenets in Virbela’s mission statement, and that focus typically bodes well for the people that spend a significant portion of their lives engaged with such a workplace (or product that optimizes for happiness).

 Akin to SimCity, or IMVU (created by the author of the Lean Startup, Eric Ries), your virtual self is in the form of an avatar.
 Customizable to your liking from head to toe.